polarspetroll/pswmanager/README.md

 # why its useful
 it can helps you to sort your usernames and password in clean database , also you can copy this program in encrypted disk so you wont lose them .
 # simple
-source written in the most simple avalible methods in ruby so the beginners could read the source
+source written in the most simple way in ruby so the beginners could read the source
 # usage
 $ git clone https://github.com/polarspetroll/pswmanager.git